MartinEnke/AI_Media_Authenticity_Analyzer/README.md

 • edge density analysis
 • image structure flag detection

-This separation allows new tools to be integrated without rewriting the orchestration logic.
+New tools can be added without rewriting orchestration logic.

 ---

-## Evaluation Framework
+# Evaluation Framework

-The project includes a built‑in evaluation system for comparing reasoning strategies.
+The repository includes a built‑in evaluation system for benchmarking reasoning strategies.

 Metrics include: